James Carl: Work

 Carl's work is included in the permanent collection of the National Gallery of Canada, the Art Gallery of Ontario and private collections in Canada, the US, China and Europe.
 Carl has completed several large-scale public projects, notably in Toronto, Calgary, and in Wuhan, China.
 A number of these projects are from his Thing’s End series, depicting large rubber bands fabricated in steel or aluminum.

 From 1999-2022, he was a professor of studio art at the University of Guelph.
 Among his many successful students are: Kelly Jazvac, Derek Sullivan, Zin Taylor, Kristan Horton, James Gardner, Roula Partheniou, Devon Knowles, Peter Gazendam, Tiziana La Melia, Jen Aitken, and Patrick Cruz.

-James Carl’s work is represented by TrepanierBaer Gallery, Calgary, and Nicholas Metivier Gallery in Toronto.